michaelwoodson/bicalc/README.md

 # Basic Income Calculator

-A simple calculator to consider different ways to create a basic income via a compination of spending cuts, tax preference adjustments (ending different types of deductions and credits), and tax increases.
+A simple calculator to consider different ways to create a basic income via a combination of spending cuts, tax preference adjustments (ending different types of deductions and credits), and tax increases.
 The calculator is designed for the United States.